Here's Where You Can Get a Free Flu Shot Right Now—With or Without Insurance

 Some research shows that college students are particularly likely to skip out on getting vaccinated.
 If you're still in school, head to your campus health center, where you can typically score the shot.

-Plenty of neighborhood pharmacies offer no-cost flu shots for people with health insurance, including Walgreens, and, in New York City, Duane Reade.
+Plenty of neighborhood pharmacies offer no-cost flu shots for people with most health insurance plans, including Walgreens, Rite Aid, and, in New York City, Duane Reade.

 Target and CVS